MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/get-started-CDS-developers.md

 ## Working with model-driven apps

-Model-driven apps are built on CDS for apps.
+Model-driven apps are built on CDS for Apps.
 A model-driven app can only connect to a CDS for Apps environment and all the data that defines a model-driven app is stored within CDS for Apps.

 Model-driven apps share the method of distributing customizations and extensions used by CDS for Apps: Solutions.
 You can learn more about solutions in [Introduction to solutions](introduction-solutions.md)